hauckshane/DataViz_Final_Project/updates.md

 ## April 4 end of class

 Worked on getting per 90 minute stats for all datasets and had to fix various problems with datasets in excel.

+## April 6 beginning of class

+Fixed and got all per 90 minute datasets into r and worked on making shooting and shooting per 90 radar charts.